Workforce Health & Safety

 4. You should make a critical assessment and not just report numbers found in the report without contextualizing them.
 Instead of focusing on year-on-year progress and reduction, it is best to focus on 2022 data (current impact), mention the types of injuries/deaths, analyse the health/psychological impact on employees, and compare the company’s data to the industry average.
 You can look at whether the company has a poor track record or has been sanctioned for overlooking workplace safety regulations, but you should focus on the current impact.

-Ensure you add value to your readers and go beyond the company’s CSR report by not merely reporting data from the company’s report but going the extra mile of providing additional metrics, studies, and sources to make your analysis robust and the impact value and scale are clear.
+Ensure you add value to your readers and go beyond the company’s CSR report by not merely reporting data from the company’s report but going the extra mile of providing additional metrics, studies, and sources to make your analysis robust and the impact value and severity are clear.

 We want to note that rating an impact note is as important as writing one.
 It is essential to the Impaakt platform that each rating is carefully considered within the particular topic to ensure that the company score is accurate.